 What is the poverty level for a family of 4?

-According to the U.S. Department of Health and Human Services, the poverty level for a family of 4 is $25,100 in the lower 48 states
+According to the U.S. Department of Health and Human Services, the poverty level for a family of 4 is $26,200 in the lower 48 states.
+Hawaii is slightly higher at $30,130 and Alaska comes in at $32,750.

 Thus, if your family of 4 makes that or less each year, you are technically classified at the poverty level.